Online Gaming Industry Challenges New Tamil Nadu Ban

 Authorities in Chennai have been trying to ban all online and mobile games for money for at least two years now.
 Legislators amended the original 1930 Gaming Act in 2021 after an opaque process of linking gaming to mental disorders and economic difficulties in times of Covid.

 The High Court ruled against that amendment, citing the constitutional protection for skill games as a legitimate business.
-The Law Commission also outlined the skill nature of many real-money games in its 276th report, albeit failing to propose a nationwide regulation mechanism for those.
+The Law Commission also outlined the skill nature of many real-money games in its 276th report.
+Albeit failing to propose a nationwide regulation mechanism for those.
 Even the Supreme Court ruled in favor of fantasy sports leagues, rummy, and poker as skill games.

 What is clear, however, is that the Tamil Nadu ordinances repeatedly ignore common business practices, court rulings, and market-expert recommendations.
-And it might just be a while before the legal dispute is over, with companies being forced to cease activities or relocate abroad in the meantime.
+And it might just be a while before the legal dispute is over.
+With companies being forced to cease activities or relocate abroad in the meantime.